slaviqueue/fatalist-js/README.md

 To do that we'll use `addState` and `addTransition` methods.

-`addState` applies just a name of addable state.
+`addState` takes just a name of addable state.

 `addTransition` takes three arguments: `from`, `to` and `action`.
 First two are pretty obvious.
-Third one is some king of action, which should be fired to make the transition.
+Third one is some king of action, which should be fired to perform a transition.

 Notice, that if we want to reload data, we will make a transition from ```LOADED_STATE``` to ```LOADING_STATE```.
 ```javascript